HanetakaChou/PatriotEngine/docs/OIT.md

 #### Metal

 In Metal, there is no such thing like InputAttachment.
 We instead use the \[color(m)\]Attribute in fragment shader to read the ColorAttachment.
-However, this design introduces the limit that the \[color(m)\]Attribute only permits us to read the ColorAttachment in the fragment shader and We have no method to read the DepthAttachment.
+However, this design introduces the limit that the \[color(m)\]Attribute only permits us to read the ColorAttachment in the fragment shader and we have no method to read the DepthAttachment.
 We have to use an extra ColorAttachment to store the Depth(17\.\[Apple\]) although this may allow us to save the bandwidth by writing the lower precise depth to the ColorAttachment and discarding the DepthAttachment.
 This limit may be related to the explanation of the "D3D12_RESOURCE_FLAG_DENY_SHADER_RESOURCE"(18\.\[Microsoft\]).
 This means that for Apple's GPU, the performance may be improved by prohibiting reading the DepthAttachment.

 Besides, there is no equivalent of "subpassInputMS" in Metal.
-While turning on the MSAA in Metal, the fragment shader is excuted isolatedly for each sample, we can only use the \[color(m)\]Attribute to read the value of one sample not all samples in the pixel and thus we can calculate the $\operatorname{SV}( Z_i )$.
+While turning on the MSAA in Metal, the fragment shader is excuted isolatedly for each sample, we can only use the \[color(m)\]Attribute to read the value of one sample not all samples in the pixel and thus we can't calculate the $\operatorname{SV}( Z_i )$.

 However, we may simulate the "subpassInputMS" by multiple ColorAttachments without MSAA.
 Since we turn off the MSAA, there exists only one sample in the DepthAttachment and thus we can't perform MSAA depth test by the hardware feature.
 This means that we have to simulate the depth test by programmable blending which will be explained later in the K-Buffer.